 Marie is depicted as she likely was; a girl from the poorer classes training to be a ballerina.
 She stands in fourth position, but is not especially poised.
 It's as though Degas captures her in a moment during a routine practice rather than performing on stage.
 The tights on her legs are lumpy and pilled and her face pushes forward in space with an almost haughty expression that shows us how she is trying to hold her place among the dancers.
 She is brimming with forced confidence and gritty determination.

 The final work was an unusual pastiche of materials.
-She was even dressed with a pair of satin slippers, a real tutu and human hair mixed into the wax and tied back with a bow.
+She was even dressed with a pair of satin slippers, a real tutu, and human hair mixed into the wax and tied back with a bow.

 The Petite Danseuse de Quatorze Ans, as she was called when she was first exhibited in Paris at the Sixth Impressionist Exhibition in 1881, immediately became the subject of intense praise and disdain.
 Art critic Paul de Charry praised it for "extraordinary reality" and deemed it a great masterpiece.
 Others considered art historical precedents for the sculpture in Spanish Gothic art or ancient Egyptian works, both of which utilized human hair and textiles.
-Another possible influence may come from the formative years Degas spent in Naples, Italy visiting his aunt who had married Gaetano Bellelli, an Italian baron.
+Another possible influence may come from the formative years Degas spent in Naples, Italy, visiting his aunt who had married Gaetano Bellelli, an Italian baron.

-There, Degas could have been influenced by an abundance of sculptures of the Madonna that had human hair, cloth gowns, but who always looked like peasant women from the Italian countryside.
+There, Degas could have been influenced by an abundance of sculptures of the Madonna that had human hair and cloth gowns, but who always looked like peasant women from the Italian countryside.
 Later it was surmised that maybe Degas was winking at Paris society and the sculpture was actually an indictment of their views of working class people.

 The negative reviewers were louder and ultimately most consequential.
 Louis Enault called the sculpture "quite simply hideous," and added, "Never has the misfortune of adolescence been more sadly represented."
 A British critic lamented how low art had sunk.
-Other criticisms (of which 30 can be assembled) included comparing the "Little Dancer" to a Madame Tussaud wax figure, a dressmakers mannequin and a "semi-idiot"
+Other criticisms (of which 30 can be assembled) included comparing the "Little Dancer" to a Madame Tussaud wax figure, a dressmakers mannequin, and a "semi-idiot."

 The "Little Dancer's Face" was subjected to especially brutal scrutiny.
 She was described as looking like a monkey and of having "a face marked by the hateful promise of every vice."
 During the Victorian era the study of phrenology, then a very popular and widely accepted scientific theory purported to predict moral character and mental abilities based on cranium size.
-This belief led many to believe that Degas gave the "Little Dancer" a prominent nose, mouth and receding forehead to suggest she was a criminal.
+This belief led many to believe that Degas gave the "Little Dancer" a prominent nose, mouth, and receding forehead to suggest she was a criminal.

-Also in the exhibition were pastel drawings by Degas that depicted murderers which bolstered their theory.
+Also in the exhibition were pastel drawings by Degas that depicted murderers, which bolstered their theory.

 Degas was making no such statement.
 As he had in all of his drawings and paintings of dancers, he was interested in movement of real bodies which he never attempted to idealize.
 He used a rich and soft palette of colors, but never sought to obscure the truth of his subjects bodies or characters.
 At the end of the Paris exhibition, the "Little Dancer" went unsold and was returned to the artist's studio where it remained among 150 other sculpture studies until after his death.